 CAREER OPPORTUNITY OF A LIFETIME!

-The Apiam Animal Health Production Animal Internship Program is an initiative targeted towards recently graduated veterinarians with a strong interest in production animal medicine and consultancy.
-This structured program offers you the chance to work in Australia’s leading production animal veterinary business in the disciplines of dairy, feedlot, swine, poultry and genetics.
-Our aim is to provide production animal knowledge, skills and competencies required to be successful in individual and herd-level veterinary medicine.
+The Apiam Animal Health Production Animal Internship Program is an initiative targeted towards veterinarians with a strong interest in production animal medicine and consultancy.
+The program is flexible with a Core Program of 12 months duration, which can be extended to 24 months.
+This structured program offers you the chance to work in Australia’s leading production animal veterinary business in the disciplines of dairy, feedlot, swine and poultry.
+Our aim is to introduce veterinarians to production animal consultancy, with knowledge and competency in individual and herd-level veterinary medicine.
+This unique opportunity allows interns to ‘trial’ the different production animal species at a consultancy level, with the aim of choosing a defined career path at the end of the 12 month period.
 We are looking for driven and motivated veterinarians who wish to join our extensive team of highly qualified vets and consultants.
-Exceptional new graduates are welcome to apply.
+Exceptional recent graduates and veterinarians with 2+ years experience are welcome to apply.

 At the end of this program, interns will have:

-- Experience via a structured and mentored rotational program in the production animal industries (dairy, feedlot, swine, poultry and genetics) across a variety of Apiam veterinary businesses in Australia.
+- Experience in the production animal industries (dairy, feedlot, swine and poultry) across a variety of Apiam veterinary businesses in Australia.

 - Skills in the key areas of production animal medicine and surgery including disease investigation, reproduction, nutrition, data management and product quality.

-- Advanced skills in preventative health management allowing the delivery of routine herd health visits to a range of production animal species.
+- Skills in preventative health management allowing the delivery of routine herd health visits to a range of production animal species.

-Along with the production animal rotations, interns will participate in six 1-2 day workshops per year.
-Speakers will include internal and external experts and include a focus on soft skills, including conflict resolution, communication, emotional intelligence and leadership.
+Along with the production animal rotations, interns will participate in an on-line soft skills program provided by Make Headway.
+These monthly webinars include topics such as conflict resolution, communication, emotional intelligence and leadership.

 - Develop skills to evaluate and interpret the reproductive performance of a dairy herd and be able to make appropriate recommendations to clients.